yusuf8ahmed/fabric/docs/layout.md

 ### How it works

-The grid is pretty standard—you create rows with `.columns` and individual columns with a column class and fraction class.
+The grid is pretty standard — you create rows with `.row-md` or `.row-lg` and individual columns with a `.col-*` class.
 Here's how it works:

 - Add a `.container` to encapsulate everything and provide ample horizontal gutter space.
 - Create your outer row to clear the floated columns with `<div class="row-md">` or `<div class="row-lg">`.